willthames/willthames.github.io/_posts/2016-11-05-intro-to-code-reviews.markdown

 - try and reduce conflict resulting from misunderstandings &ndash;
   see if you can clear up such misunderstandings, either in the review, in the commit messages or through talking it through with the reviewer.

+## Getting started

+If you don't currently do code reviews, and you're not using pull requests for contributing code, and you don't have documented standards, all of the above might seem a little daunting.

+Not having standards is a bit of a chicken and egg situation &ndash;
+without reviewing code, often preferences exist but aren't expressed anywhere (some of our preferences have been implicit for years until a new contributor comes along and does something off the wall, and we realise it needs to be explicit).

+One way to start might be to just ask a colleague to give you feedback on your recent commits.
+This might help to start discovering preferences, and then these can be documented.
+From there, you'll likely find that code review tools provide a much easier way to provide feedback, because you can associate your comments with a line of code very easily.

+We actually use a code review process for improving our standards and best practices - all new standards must be accepted by at least two colleagues, and all best practice suggestions must get at least one +1.
+This ensures that no one feels that standards are dictated.
+This will be required more in a big distributed team than in a small co-located team where a 2 minute chat would suffice!